hemeac/kiwiTechTree/README.md

 ## Objectives

-This Tech Tree overhaul, like its predecessors, revolves around the premise that probes should come before crewed space missions.
+Kiwi Tech Tree overhaul, like its predecessors, revolves around the premise that probes should come before crewed space missions.
 While I really enjoyed both aforementioned mods, I found it took a bit too long to see my kerbals in game and I could could progress through most of the tech tree before leaving Kerbin's sphere of influence.
+You begin with 0.625m parts and work progressively larger.
+To try to limit early crewed missions using plane cockpits, I have nerfed the skin temperature of the spaceplanes, but provide higher skin temperatures to the spaceplanes once they reach the High Altitude tech node (same tier as the Mk3 cockpit).
+I have kept heat shields in, so you are of course free to experiment with re-entry.

-While it is a Tech Tree mod at it's core, I have spent a fair bit of time trying to align the stock parts to have similar functionality available with Nertea's NF Suite (if relevant mods are installed).
-In addition, I have tried to implement optional mods in Near Future using B9PS functionality, thus removing the restriction of having to choose one or the other within the gameplay environment.
-If you like to play with new parts as the modder intended, this is probably not the right tech tree mod for you.
+KTT is a Tech Tree mod at it's core, however, I have tried to align stock parts and other mods to have similar functionality available with Nertea's NF Suite (if the relevant NF mods are installed).
+I further implement some optional mods within the NF Suite using B9PS functionality.
+This removes the need to choose one or the other within the gameplay environment.
+If you like to play with new parts as the modder intended, this is not the right tech tree mod for you.

 Many parts have available upgrades such as engine upgrades which increase thrust/isp or structural upgrades which decrease the mass of the part.
-These upgrades generally come with a 50% increasee in the part cost and are generally available later in the tech tree.
-If you are looking for just a tech tree revamp, UnKerballed Start is back in active development.
+These upgrades generally come paired with a 50% increasee in the part cost and available later in the tech tree.
 The rebalance is an attempt to make my tech choices a bit more meaningful and allow my kerbins to spend some time testing jets in Kerbin's atmosphere earlier in the career prior to launching in space.

 I have added another over 70 tech nodes across the tree, but have tried to leave the general layout of the tree largely consistent with the Community Tech Tree.
 The major changes are adding a separate branch for solid rocket boosters and if you have mods which have cryogenic engines, this will move them to a different branch from the Liquid Fuel Branch.
 I have also tried to separate out science more explicitly within the tech tree.
 While I have shifted some of the nodes around, I have not removed any, thus leaving some compatibility with any mod that I have not explictly supported.

-Like UnKerballed Start, you start with 0.625 meter engines and tanks and work progressively larger.
-To try to limit early crewed missions using spaceplane parts, I have nerfed the skin temperature of the spaceplanes, but provide higher skin temperatures to the spaceplanes once they reach the High Altitude tech node (same tier as the Mk3 cockpit).
+To balance the additional number of science nodes, I have reduced some of the costs.
+Expect to need to collect around 40% more science points over the course of your career to unlock the majority of the tree with parts.

 I calibrated the nodes around stock, expansion packs, Restock/Restock+ and Missing History.
 The name of the nodes do not fully indicate the type of technology within the node, but rather the type of technologies that you should expect to find there.
 Some nodes do not fully represent their current use (ie. miniaturization), but have decided at this point to not rename them.
 Given the number of nodes, you will benefit by having several parts mods.